AdobeDocs/commerce-admin.en/help/getting-started/commerce-account-secure.md

    ![Store recovery codes](./assets/commerce-account-2fa-store-recovery-codes.png)<!-- zoom -->

-   If you cannot provide a Verification Code when you log in to your [!DNL Commerce] account, you must use a Recovery Code to regain account access.
+   If you cannot provide a verification code when you log in to your [!DNL Commerce] account, you must use a recovery code to regain account access.

-   Each Recovery Code can be used only one time, but you can [generate](#generate-new-recovery-codes) new ones.
-Recovery Codes are case-sensitive.
+   Each recovery code can be used only one time, but you can [generate](#generate-new-recovery-codes) new ones.
+Recovery codes are case-sensitive.

 1. Select the confirmation checkbox and select **[!UICONTROL Submit]** to continue.

 1. To ensure that you can recover access to your account, enter a **[!UICONTROL Recovery Email]**.

-   This email address is needed if you cannot generate a Verification Code from your two-factor authentication application and you do not have access to an unused pre-generated Recovery Code.
+   This email address is needed if you cannot generate a verification code from your two-factor authentication application and you do not have access to an unused pre-generated Recovery Code.

-   Once every 24 hours, you can generate and send a temporary Recovery Code to your designated Recovery email address.
+   Once every 24 hours, you can generate and send a temporary recovery code to your designated recovery email address.
 Use this code to regain account access.

    >[!IMPORTANT]
    >
-   >Maintain access to your Recovery email account.
+   >Maintain access to your recovery email account.
 Otherwise, you cannot use temporary recovery codes sent to that account.

    ![Set recovery email](./assets/commerce-account-2fa-set-recovery-email.png)<!-- zoom -->